NatalieC001/Cloudinary-AI-Upscaler-Blender-Add-on/README.md

 ## Setup

-1. Go to your Cloudinary dashboard[](https://cloudinary.com/console)
-   Copy your **Cloud name**, **API Key**, and **API Secret**
+1. Go to your Cloudinary dashboard[](https://cloudinary.com/console)  or set one up https://cloudinary.com/ Copy your **Cloud name**, **API Key**, and **API Secret**

 2. In Blender → Image Editor → N-panel → **Cloudinary** tab: